10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 8. Double Check Your SEO Title (Meta Title)

-Your SEO title (also called a meta title) is another critical element you need to get right if you want to optimize your blog post for maximum SEO ranking ability.
-It’s an on-page SEO strategy that absolutely must be leveraged every time you publish something new.
+Your SEO title (or meta title) is another critical element to get right if you want to optimize your blog post for maximum SEO ranking ability.
+It’s an on-page SEO strategy that must be leveraged whenever you publish something new.

 What is an SEO Title?